A 4-Part Guide On The Effects Of CBD On Anxiety

 The body produces its own chemicals called endocannabinoids, which when fitting into receptors such as the CB1 and CB2, cause various modulating responses throughout the body.
 One endocannabinoid is called Anandamide and is similar to THC in cannabis.
 When the body produces anandamide, you tend to feel at ease and relaxed, just how many people feel after smoking a joint.
 Both Anandamide and THC fit snuggly into the CB1 receptor, found mostly in the central nervous system, thus affecting cognition and brain function.

 Trial Testing Of CBD

 In one test published in Neuropsychopharmacology in 2011, 24 people diagnosed with Social Anxiety Disorder were given either CBD or a placebo after which they were asked to perform a simulation public speaking test.
 According to the trial, pretreatment with CBD significantly reduced anxiety, cognitive impairment and discomfort in their speech performance, and significantly decreased alert in their anticipatory speech.
 The placebo group presented higher anxiety, cognitive impairment, discomfort, and alert levels when compared with the control group.

 Another test published the same year in the Journal of Psychopharmacology, used neuroimaging on ten people also with social anxiety who had taken CBD to find out what parts of the brain are affected.
 Administering CBD was associated with significantly decreased subjective anxiety and through the neuroimaging, they could see that this was due to CBD's effect on the activity in limbic and paralimbic brain areas.
-The limbic system is largely responsible for your emotional life and formation of memories.
-So far the trials have been few and carried out on a limited number of subjects, but the results are certainly promising.
+The limbic system is mainly responsible for your emotional life and formation of memories.
+So far, the trials have been few and carried out on a limited number of subjects, but the results are absolutely promising.